 The ‘Allah’ Issue: High Court Grounds of Judgment

-The High Court ground of judgment of the Titular Roman Catholic Archbishop of Kuala Lumpur v 1.
+The High Court grounds of judgment of the Titular Roman Catholic Archbishop of Kuala Lumpur v 1.
 Menteri Dalam Negeri 2.
 Kerajaan Malaysia, Kuala Lumpur High Court Judicial Review: R1 – 25 – 28 – 2009 is available here.
-Please click read more to obtain the link.

 Gobbledegook and regurgitation galore in the 2 written judgments of the Court of Appeal in Zambry v Nizar